DhananjayaLakshan/FOOD-DELIVERY-SYSTEM/README.md

 <p>
 With this system customers can order food and make payments.
 The front-end of the system is coded using HTML, CSS, JavaScript, and back-end is coded using PHP.
 I implemented all back-end parts and front-end of the admin dashboard and shopping cart.
-This system includes a admin dashboard.
+This system includes a admin dashboard.Used xampp as server.
 </p>

 <ul>